 Insurance is a profitable business for companies but tricky for individuals who need to benefit.
 Whether you are going for interviews or just want to update your knowledge in this space, you are at the right place.

 In this article, we will answer the most common insurance Frequently Asked Questions (Faqs).
-We believe knowing the basic answers will save a lot of souls from misleading policies in Insurance terms.
+We believe knowing the basic answers to insurance questions will save a lot of souls from misleading policies in Insurance terms.
 Let’s begin with the bsaic insurance question:

 Dealing with Insurance Adjuster after an accident or damage to your property can be emotionally disheartening.
-Insurance Adjusters can be the most friendly and the Gentle people you can meet, but one thing you should remember is they are there to make a profit for their respective insurance companies.
+Insurance Adjusters can be the most friendly and gentle people you can meet, but one thing you should remember is they are there to make a profit for their respective insurance companies.

 The main areas homeowners insurance does not cover are, damage caused by earth movements such as earthquakes, Landslides, and sinkholes, damages caused by Pets, Termites, and insects, and lastly, damages caused by poor maintenance of the home.